 Funding

-The facility is funded through UPSC’s the Knut and Alice Wallenberg Foundation and the TC4F program support and by user fees.
+The facility is funded through UPSC and grants from the Knut and Alice Wallenberg Foundation and the TC4F program as well as by user fees.

 Contact